deloitte-uk-systems-engineering/react-gcp-cloud-run/README.md

 gcloud  beta run deploy --image gcr.io/<your_gcp_project_id>/gcp-cloud-run-react --platform managed # deploys to Cloud Run!
 ```

+- Find the Service URL in terminal output

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.